RyanBrushett/SecurityCouncil/Security_Council_5/documentation/Ver4.0/README.md

     - A views directory that contains all of the html / hjs pages for the application.
     - A public directory that is home to both the public javascript and CSS files, as well as the uploaded position papers.
     - This README.md file.
-    - A config.js that allows one to switch to an in-memory database for debug / testing.

 ## Installing and running the app